K7S3/codefundo/README.md

 #### Use case of People

 * Check weather forecast.
-* Check weather it is safe to go outside.
+* Check whether it is safe to go outside.
-* Register with the web-app to get notification on natural disaster.
+* Register with the web-app to get a notification on the natural disaster.
 * Get safety measures, tips and guidelines to be followed to remain safe.
 * Get emergency contact numbers and email ids in case of natural disaster.
 * Share information on Social Media